Weekend Best Bets: January 17-19

 200 Epcot Center Drive, Orlando

-It’s no secret that Disney knows how to entertain, but this year’s International Festival of the Arts is one you won’t want to miss.
-Celebrate the performing arts with shows you’ve never seen before and the culinary arts with delicious bites from global hotspots — all in addition to visual arts with plentiful galleries and workshops!
+It’s no secret that Disney knows how to entertain, but this year’s International Festival of the Arts is an event you won’t want to miss.
+Celebrate the performing arts with shows you’ve never seen before, culinary arts with delicious bites from global hotspots and visual arts with plentiful galleries and workshops!

 Ritz Comedy Night with Stephen Netta